nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 10.md

 Albert, you're Sick.
 Cool.
 Cool.
 Cool.
 Cool.

 Cool.
 Cool.
-Oh, and, Samir, do you have an action that you wanna insert yourself in at this point?
+Oh, and, Simear, do you have an action that you wanna insert yourself in at this point?
 Or Uh-huh.
 If I do anything, I'm I'm just gonna run, as far and fast, I guess, as I can.

 So let's come on, dude.
 Here, that's 30 feet.
 I would then go it's not your turn.
 Oh, maybe it is my turn.
 I switched you back.